-Flexible Support Fund
+Flexible Support Fun

-The Flexible Support Fund (FSF) is a locally managed budget to supplement existing services and tailor support to the needs of individuals in the local area.
-FSF awards are discretionary and aimed at improving a claimant's job prospects, subject to eligibility.
+The Flexible Support Fund is a locally managed budget to supplement existing services and tailor support to the needs of individuals in the local area.
+Awards are discretionary, are aimed at improving a claimant's job prospects and are subject to eligibility.

-Claimants are eligible for FSF from and including the first assessment period if they have:
+Claimants are eligible for a Flexible Support Fund payment from and including the first assessment period if they have:

-- proved ID verification, including Habitual Residency Test where relevant
+- proved ID verification (including the Habitual Residency Test where relevant)

-- attended their First Commitments Meeting
+- · attended their first Commitments meeting

-- accepted their claimant commitment.
+- · accepted their claimant commitment.

-Claimants can be considered for a FSF payment if allocated to any of the following Labour Market regimes:
+Claimants can be considered for a Flexible Support payment if allocated to any of the following Labour Market regimes: